Dalamar42/or-shifty/README.md

-make freeze   # Update and freeze python requirements make test     # Run tests make format   # Run formatters and linters make install  # Install project dependencies from poetry.lock, project module, and `shifty` script make build    # Build source and wheels
+make freeze   # Update and freeze python requirements make test     # Run tests make format   # Run formatters and linters make verify   # Run formatters and linters in check only mode make install  # Install project dependencies from poetry.lock, project module, and `shifty` script make build    # Build source and wheels
 ```

-Before submitting any pull requests `make test` and `make format` must both be run an be passing.
+Before submitting any pull requests `make test` and `make verify` must both be run an be passing.

 ## License
 See the LICENSE file that is included with this repository.